instructure/instructure-ui/packages/ui-top-nav-bar/src/TopNavBar/README.md

 ### Responsive layout

-TopNavBar is a responsive component, and it has 4 "sections" or "blocks".
+TopNavBar is a responsive component, and it has four "sections" or "blocks".

 - `<TopNavBar.Brand>` contains the brand logo and icon
 - `<TopNavBar.MenuItems>` contains the main menu items, subpage links